-- Course Outcomes: - Understand the difference between traditional and strategic human resource management, explain, apply, analyse, synthesize, create, - Explain the role of strategic HRM in strategy formulation and implementation. - Analyse the HR environment and business strategy - Synthesize the benefits of training and development strategies - Create Systems of high-performance human resource practices
+- - CO1 Apply the concepts of traditional and strategic human resource management.
+CO2 Explain the role of strategic HRM in strategy formulation and implementation.
+CO3 Analyse the HR environment and business strategy.
+CO4 Synthesize the benefits of training and development strategies.
+CO5 Create Systems of high-performance human resource practices.